Yesterday I sent a kid out of the classroom with whom I have a love-hate relationship.

 He didn’t budge.

 Not even when I counted down from five.
-When I towered over him, asking if I was going to have to drag him out (hoping I wouldn’t have to, because he is quite big), he finally got up, muttering that this was “overboard” in Korean.
+When I towered over him, asking if I was going to have to drag him out of the classroom (hoping I wouldn’t have to, because he is quite big), he finally got up, muttering that this was “overboard” in Korean.

 I thought about it as I let him wait for me in the empty classroom next door and continued to teach the class about uncountable objects.
 Had I gone overboard?
 I hadn’t lost my temper, but I hadn’t given him the warnings that I usually do, so in that sense, it hadn’t been a fair punishment.
 Usually he gets angry when he perceives that something is unfair.
 This time, maybe he was in the right.